simengangstad/SwiftyCloudKit/README.md

 ## Use

 There are four submodules – or protocols – of SwiftyCloudKit: CloudKitFetcher, CloudKitHandler, CloudKitSubscriber and CloudKitErrorHandler.
+For more information on how these are implemented see the example project or the documentation in the respective files in the library.

 ### CloudKitErrorHandler